Kiel History, Family Crest & Coats of Arms

 The surname Kiel was first found in Baden, where the name was anciently associated with the tribal conflicts of the area.
 There are record of bearers of von Kile and Kileman in Lübeck in the year 1300.
 There was one family originally seated at Kielmanseck in Wurtemburg where they were confirmed as nobles in 1578.

-Important Dates for the Kiel family
+Early History of the Kiel family

 This web page shows only a small excerpt of our Kiel research.
 Another 114 words (8 lines of text) covering the years 1636, 1639, 1641, 1652, 1679, 1686, and 1714 are included under the topic Early Kiel History in all our PDF Extended History products and printed products wherever possible.